adeebkhans/StudentManagementExe/README.md

 *   **Asset Paths:** When referencing images or other assets in your React components, use relative paths (e.g., `./logo.png`) instead of absolute paths (e.g., `/logo.png`).
 This ensures they are found correctly within the packaged Electron app.

 *   **Debugging:** If you encounter issues, check the console output of the Electron app for error messages.
 Common problems include incorrect file paths, missing environment variables, or issues with native Node.js modules.
+*
+*   **Run in Terminal:** If you encounter issues, try running app through the terminal.
+In dist\win-unpacked run ./myapp.exe then it will show logs of running the app